 - Set up server-level backups.
 If your site is only updated periodically, a daily backup will probably be fine.
 But if you run a store or your site’s content updates regularly, you’ll need something more frequent.
 Remember, you shouldn’t rely on your host alone for backups.
 You’ll also want to use a tool like Jetpack Backup to protect your site.

 - Set up any additional features you want to use.
-This may include server-side caching, an SSL certificate, a staging environment, or email accounts.
+This may include server-side caching, a staging environment, email accounts, or an SSL certificate (see our guide on getting a free SSL certificate).

 2. Install Jetpack